Leon Genetic Sequence – aging in the Marvel Universe

-Since this part of the human genome actually has an intelligent designer, it is thought that the X-Factor and the LGS sequences are intended to work together.
+It is thought that the X-Factor and the LGS sequences are intended by the Celestials to work together.

-- Many, but not all, persons with an expressed LGS sequence will have remarkable abilities to withstand many diseases and recover from physical trauma.
-This is not a genuinely superhuman feature, though — doctors examining those patients just consider them to be very resilient and fast healers.
+- Most persons with an expressed LGS sequence will have remarkable — but not usually superhuman — abilities to withstand many diseases and recover from physical trauma.

-- The large majority of LGS bearers will naturally develop a sexually attractive physique.
+- The large majority of LGS bearers present a conventionally attractive physique.
 See our height and weight of super-heroes for more about this.

 Even more effects